ErrorsZen/hello_world/README.md

 # hello_world
+I am excited to learn more about using GitHub.
-This is a highly original piece of code
+This is a highly original piece of code.